Alfresco/docs-alfresco/saml-module/1.1/install/index.md

 title: Install with Zip
 ---

-SAML Single Sign-On (SSO) is installed as a module of Alfresco Content Services.
+SAML Module is installed as a module of Alfresco Content Services.
 These modules are referred to as Alfresco Module Packages (AMP) and use the `.amp` file format.

 AMPs can be installed in the `amps` directory of your Alfresco Content Services installation or by using the [Module Management Tool](LINK).

 ## Prerequisites

-There are a number of prerequisites for installing SAML SSO in addition to the [supported platforms]({% link saml-sso/1.1/support/index.md %}).
+There are a number of prerequisites for installing SAML SSO in addition to the [supported platforms]({% link saml-module/1.1/support/index.md %}).

 ### Software